Skip to Content

 Never let her slip –”

 That is fairly standard stuff in the Red Riding and Japan books.
-The writing is dense and baroque but also creates a rhythmic momentum that’s suffused with dread.
+The writing is dense and baroque, but also creates a rhythmic momentum that’s suffused with dread.
 Or consider the rhythms running through Red or Dead: “On the train, the train back to Liverpool…” “In the dugout, on the bench…” “In the house, in their front room…” In their repetition and consistency, this creates a rhythm that is grounding, guiding, even gently lulling, across 700 pages.

 But Munichs is also Peace’s most humane work.
 The title, the plural city, may sound odd to those unfamiliar with the word.
 It’s an insult that opposing fans point at Manchester United.
 The moral darkness of that sentiment is made more clear by this typical terrace chant: Who’s that dying on the runway?
 Who’s that dying in the snow?
 It’s Matt Busby and his boys making all the fucking noise ‘cause they couldn’t get the aeroplane to go.
-It’s a memetic jeer; United, their players, their supporters: all of them Munichs.
+It’s a memetic jeer; United, the players, the supporters: all of them Munichs.

 In his author’s note, Peace says that his intention is to redefine the word as a point of pride for United.
 He is asking the reader to look back at the history itself, instead of at its weaponized iteration.
 It’s an admirable aim, but not an easy mark to hit; that the story is true and told with such diligent and delicate reverence likely does not outweigh the impulses of fanatics and assholes.
 Never mind that inhumane taunts are lingua franca among certain soccer fans, and that the past always slips into abstraction.
 The effort of living is enough of a strain, and doing so while also embracing grief makes for an oceanic burden.
 If anyone would understand that we’re all already doing all that we can to get through the day—to finish the match, to live in the world, to go on—one hopes it would be The Dead.